Children's Reading

 First Reading: Isaiah 60:1-6

 Through the sights and sounds of television, more than 300 million people watched the ball in New York City's Time Square as the old year became the new.
 More than one half million people went to Times Square to watch the ball in person.
-The ball is actually lights in the form of a ball and, sitting on a tall building, can be seen for more than a mile away.
+The ball is actually lit in the form of a ball and, sitting on a tall building, can be seen for more than a mile away.

 The excitement climbs as people count down "5, 4, 3, 2, 1..."
-The ball of lights travel down and, at midnight, goes out.
+The ball of lights travels down and, at midnight, goes out.
 Then a brighter sign goes on and spells out what everyone cheers: "Happy New Year!"

 The time from Thanksgiving to New Years is a time for lights.
 Beautiful Christmas lights on houses.
 Beautiful trees with glowing, blinking lights.
 There is even a ball of lights on New Years.
 But now its light to take down the lights and put them away until next year.
-Wouldn't be nice if there were lights all year round?
+Wouldn't it be nice if there were lights all year round?

 In the reading today, the author calls God a light that will brighten up the night and draw people near.
 Today we celebrate Jesus as God's light, the one who drew the three wise men near to worship.